Chelsey Perry

-Chelsey Perry (born June 1, 1999) is an American basketball player who is currently a free agent.
-She played college basketball at UT Martin.
+Chelsey Perry (born June 7, 1999) is an American basketball player for the Rockhampton Cyclones of the NBL1 North.
+She played college basketball for the UT Martin Skyhawks.

 Early life

 Perry attended Middleton High School in Middleton, Tennessee.
 Perry was named a TSWA Class A All-State Honoree twice.
 During her senior year, she averaged 13.0 ppg, 12.0 rpg, 4.7 bpg, 2.3 spg, and 1.8 apg.
 She was named Most Valuable player during her sophomore season, as the Lady Tigers went 35–0 on their way to a State Championship.
 She was also a part of a Lady Tiger team that won 67 straight games.

-College
+College career

 Following her high school career, Perry continued to play basketball at UT-Martin.

 Freshman

 During her freshman season, Perry made an instant impact on the Skyhawks team.
 She was named an OVC All-Newcomer after averaging 11.2 points, 4.7 rebounds, 1.3 steals and 1.1 blocks.
 She won the Freshman of the Week Award three different times during the year.